Table of Contents

 Is Sass Still Relevant?

-Yes, Sass remains widely used despite CSS advancements (e.g., CSS variables).
+Yes, Sass remains widely used despite advancements in CSS, such as CSS variables.
 Its robust features, integration with frameworks like Bootstrap, and ability to handle complex projects make it a staple for professional web developers.

 Sass vs. SCSS: What’s the Difference?